ziliolu/42_minishell/TESTS.md

 ## env

 - [ ] `env` # Show current environment variables
-- [ ] `1. unset PATH ` `2. env ` # By unsetting path, the shell will no longer know where to look for commands and will not be able to display env
+- [ ] `unset PATH ` \ `env ` # By unsetting path, the shell will no longer know where to look for commands and will not be able to display env

 ## exit